-- 1) An after-school detention.

-- 2) A meeting with the student and parents/guardians.

 - 3) A meeting with the assistant principal.

 - 4) A behavioural commitment contract.

 - 5) Probation.

 Leaving during the school day:

 If a student leaves school during the day for any reason, it is important that they communicate with their teacher(s), sign out at the office and give the reason for why they are leaving.
 If a student becomes sick during the day, they should notify the office so that they can stay in the first aid room until they are picked up.